Republic, Missouri

 Republic is a city in Christian and Greene counties in the U.S. state of Missouri.
 As of the 2020 census, the city's population was 18,750.
 In 2019, its population was 16,938, making it the second largest city in Greene County in the U.S. state of Missouri.
-It is part of the Springfield, Missouri, Metropolitan Statistical Area.
+It is also the fourth largest city in the Springfield, Missouri, Metropolitan Statistical Area.

 History

 Early settlement in southwest Greene County centered on the community of Little York.
 When the Atlantic & Pacific Railroad built a line through the area in the early 1870s, Little York was not on the route.
 Settlement moved two miles away to Brookline which was on the rail line's route.